-Salt Lake City's 2018-2019 Action Plan is the product of a collaborative, strategic process that spans community partners, service providers, non-profit/for-profit housing developers, housing authorities, internal divisions/departments, and the input of our citizens.
+Salt Lake City's 2019-2020 Action Plan is the product of a collaborative, strategic process that spans community partners, service providers, non-profit/for-profit housing developers, housing authorities, internal divisions/departments, and the input of our citizens.
 Housing and Neighborhood Development (HAND) has worked extensively to identify community development needs and establish goals that align funding streams, community priorities and city initiatives.
 This plan highlights many of the efforts to maximize and leverage the City's block grant allocations with other resources to build healthy and sustainable communities.

-The 2018-2019 Action Plan identifies how the City intends to leverage the Community Development Block Grant (CDBG), Emergency Solutions Grant (ESG), HOME Investment Partnership Program (HOME), and Housing Opportunities for Persons With Aids (HOPWA) funding.
-These four resources provide for over \$5 million in support for low to moderate income households or areas of the city.
+The 2019-2020 Action Plan identifies how the City intends to leverage the Community Development Block Grant (CDBG), Emergency Solutions Grant (ESG), HOME Investment Partnership Program (HOME), and Housing Opportunities for Persons With Aids (HOPWA) funding.
+These four resources provide for over \$5.1 million in support for low to moderate income households or areas of the city.

 Similar to cities across the country, Salt Lake City is faced with growing income inequality, increasing poverty levels, decreasing housing affordability and diminishing federal resources.
 This Action Plan works to address concerns within each of these needs by continuing to develop and refine new and collaborative strategies.
-The following highlights a few of the initiatives and efforts that the City is excited about to help move the needle on these important metrics:
+The following highlights a few of the initiatives and efforts that the City is excited about: